Trullelmao/DefunctDictionary/README.md

 [fairgh] - word
 When harry crashed into the tower a voice was heard uttering "fairgh", originates from harry potter joins isis [YTP].

+[hovering above] - act
+When something is levitating, whether it's a hand or a aeroplane.
+It's hovering above.
+Usually used when something occult occurs that needs reminisce of berserk.